dpshelio/LearningTesting/README.md

 A presentation is available in the gh-pages of the repository.
 The repository contains a new branch for each new step in the tutorial.

+## Build slides

+It uses emacs's orgmode with [org-reveal](https://raw.githubusercontent.com/yjwen/org-reveal).
+In order to evaluate all the src code blocks you can:
+`M-x eval-expression` and execute: `(setq org-confirm-babel-evaluate nil)` otherwise you will be asked once and again.

 ## Acknowledgements